compound-finance/quark/README.md

 _Quark Operations_ are either directly executed or authorized by signature, and can include replayable transactions and support callbacks for complex operations like flash-loans.
 See the [Quark Wallet Features](#quark-wallet-features) section for more details.

-### Quark State Manager
+### Quark Nonce Manager

-_Quark State Manager_ is a contract that manages nonces and ensures isolated storage for each Quark wallet and operation, preventing storage clashes between different wallets and operations.
+_Quark Nonce Manager_ is a contract that manages nonces for each Quark wallet and operation, preventing accidental replays of operations.
+Quark operations can be replayable by generating a secret key and building a hash-chain to allow N replays of a given script.

 ### Wallet Factory